Your nutrition needs change as you get older. Here’s what your body is craving.

 3. Vitamin D

-Vitamin D deficiency is incredibly common in people of all ages, but it tends to become even more severe at 65+ and is associated with a significantly greater risk of falling and suffering injuries from falls, according to one review published in The American Journal of Clinical Nutrition.
+People of all ages can have a vitamin D deficiency, but it tends to become even more severe at 65+ and is associated with a significantly greater risk of falling and suffering injuries from falls, according to one review published in The American Journal of Clinical Nutrition.

 “Vitamin D is essential to both bone and muscle health,” says Sauer, noting that it’s also linked to a reduced risk of age-related conditions including heart disease, cancer, and type 2 diabetes.